Local Educators Launch Support Group for Caregivers of Neurodivergent Children

 Inspiring and Impactful Sessions

 Bucks Co.
-Neurodivergent Family Connections held its first meet-up in 2023 and has had two additional sessions in 2024.
+Neurodivergent Family Connections held its first meet-up in 2023 and has had two additional sessions in 2024, and an upcoming 2025 session (more information below).
 The outcomes, according to Fischer, have been inspiring and impactful.

 Future Plans and Themes

-In the future, Fischer and Magid are planning to invite speakers, such as educational advocates and respite care professionals, who have subject matter expertise in topics and issues that are top of mind of caregivers and the community at large.
-They are also planning to have theme specific sessions, including “Surviving the Holidays” where caregivers can exchange information on how they have adapted traditions and activities to suit their families’ needs.
+In the future, Fischer and Magid are planning to invite speakers, such as educational advocates and respite care professionals, who have subject matter expertise in topics and issues that are top of mind for caregivers and the community at large.

 A Lasting Impact